ApurvaBire/ApurvaBire/README.md

 *✨👋Hi there!
 I'm Apurva*

--◽️Data Science Enthusiast
+`◽️ Data Science Enthusiast`
--◽️Machine Learning & Data Analysis🤖📶
+`◽️ Machine Learning & Data Analysis 🤖📶`

 I'm a Computer Science and Engineering (Data Science) student,enthusiastic about learning and exploring the fields of Machine Learning, data analysis, and data visualization.